May won't rule out no-deal Brexit; bank says firms not ready

 The EU's chief Brexit negotiator, Michel Barnier, said the current withdrawal accord, struck between Britain and the bloc this month after a year and a half of negotiations, "is the only possible deal."

-Briefing the European Parliament, he said that despite the deal, "a long and winding road" lay ahead before Britain's departure in March.
+Briefing the European Parliament, Barnier said that despite the deal, "a long and winding road" lay ahead before Britain's departure on March 29.

 "We are not at the end of the process," Barnier said.
 "The road ahead is long and it is up and down."